 - Based on a True Story: In fact, in 2012 researchers uncovered the cave where the woman who inspired the story lived.

-- The Chief's Daughter: Karana is actually the daughter of the chief, but she averts the trope as she doesn't trust the Aleuts for a second.
+- The Chief's Daughter: Karana is actually the daughter of the chief, but she isn't attracted to any of the Aleuts, as she doesn't trust them for a second.

 - Death by Newbery Medal: Let's see...
-Karana's father, Karana's brother, a large chunk of Karana's village, and her dog.
+Karana's father, Karana's older sister and younger brother, a large chunk of Karana's village, and her dog.

 - Defeat Means Friendship: Karana's dog, Rontu.
 After nearly killing him, she has a change of heart and adopts him.